 Sadly, despite our best efforts, suicide is not always preventable and it leaves behind deep heartbreak and emotional upheaval with unanswered questions for family and loved ones who need nurturing and support.
 Nevertheless, peace can be found amid such deep pain and anguish through our Savior, who “descended below all things” (Doctrine and Covenants 88:6; see also Doctrine and Covenants 122:8) “that he may know according to the flesh how to succor his people according to their infirmities” (Alma 7:12).

 “Sitting on the Bench: Thoughts on Suicide Prevention”

 “Preventing Suicide and Responding after a Loss,” Doctrine and Principles

-“Euthanasia and Prolonging Life,” LDS Newsroom
+“Euthanasia and Prolonging Life,” Newsroom

 “Understanding Suicide: Warning Signs and Prevention,” Ensign or Liahona, October 2016